leafo/moonscript/docs/reference.md

 argument which contains a collection of keys and values to overwrite.
 The downside to this is that the constructor of this object must support this form.

 The `with` block helps to alleviate this.
-It lets us use a bare function and index syntax in order to work with the object:
+Within a `with` block we can use a special statements that begin with either `.` or `\` which represent those operations applied to the object we are using `with` on.

+For example, we work with a newly created object:

     with Person!
       .name = "Oswald"